webpack-contrib/mini-css-extract-plugin/README.md

 However in some circumstances it might be necessary to have finer control over the append target or even delay `link` elements instertion.
 For example this is the case when you asynchronously load styles for an application that runs inside of an iframe.
 In such cases `insert` can be configured to be a function or a custom selector.

-If you target an [iframe](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement) make sure that the parent document can has sufficient access rights to reach into the frame document and append elements to it.
+If you target an [iframe](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement) make sure that the parent document has sufficient access rights to reach into the frame document and append elements to it.

-#### `String`
+#### `insert` as a string

 Allows to configure a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) that will be used to find the element where to append the styles (`link` elements).